anroots/kohana-commoneer/README.md

 Kohana Module Template
 ======================

-This is a base template to create your own Kohana 3 Module.
+This is a base template intended to help you create your own Kohana 3 Module.
 The intention is not to provide with a fix structure of how a module should be but to provide an start point for your our custom modules.
 Fell free to Fork and make your own changes.